cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

 [Helm chart tests](https://helm.sh/docs/topics/chart_tests/) provide a way to validate that a chart works as expected when it is installed.

-For the Conjur Kubernetes cluster preparation Helm chart, a Helm test is provided that can be used to validate that the Kubernetes resources that have been deployed using this chart have valid Conjur configuration information.
+For the Conjur config cluster preparation Helm chart, a Helm test is provided that can be used to validate that the Kubernetes resources that have been deployed using this chart have valid Conjur configuration information.